 An immigration officer will tell you when you can expect to receive your PR Card.
 You will receive your wallet-sized plastic PR Card in the mail.
 So, be sure that you receive it within the time frame indicated by the immigration officer.

-Important first steps to take
+Important first steps to take when you land in Canada

 1. Apply for your SIN Card